aa-sikkkk/C-syntaxChecker/README.md

 ## 📝 Overview

-C-SyntaxChecker is a tool designed to analyze C and C++ code for common syntax issues.
-It checks for bracket matching, keyword usage, function definitions, and more.
-This tool can help developers maintain clean and error-free code.
+C-SyntaxChecker is a  tool designed to analyze and validate the syntax of C and C++ codebases.
+It ensures code quality by detecting common syntax errors and providing detailed reports.

 ## 🌟 Features